 - 1. Navigate to Mgr/Applications/CCD/Processing Group. - 2.
-Configure Wrap-Up Idle Timer to equal the combined duration (in seconds) of T-Server options real-agent-pause-time and legal-guard-time plus a small amount extra.
-For example, if real-agent-pause-time = 30 seconds and legal-guard-time is set to 5 seconds, configure this option to 38 seconds.
+Configure Wrap-Up Idle Timer to equal the combined duration (in seconds) of T-Server configuration options, real-agent-pause-time and legal-guard-time, plus a small amount extra.
+For example-if real-agent-pause-time = 30 seconds and legal-guard-time is set to 5 seconds, configure this option to 38 seconds.

-Configuring wrap-up time for CCD agents in Configuration Layer
+Configuring wrap-up time for CCD agents in the Configuration Layer

-Set the value of option real-agent-pause-time.
-Wth values from 0-999, T-Server sends EventAgentNotReady with workmode 3 (AgentAfterCallWork) when a routed call is released.
+Set the value of the real-agent-pause-time option.

+If the values set range from 0-999, T-Server sends EventAgentNotReady with workmode = 3 (AgentAfterCallWork) when a routed call is released.
 At the end of the wrap-up time, T-Server applies legal-guard time if it is configured, otherwise T-Server sends EventAgentReady.

-With value 1000, an "eternal" wrap-up is defined.
+If the value is 1000, an "eternal" wrap-up is defined.
 T-Server sends EventAgentNotReady with workmode = 3 (AgentAfterCallWork) when a routed call is released.
 T-Server does not automatically return the agent to the Ready state.